Joypurhat District

+Etymology

+Prior to the coming of the Calcutta–Jalpaiguri railway line in 1884, the area was known as Jaipur.
+There was already a Jaipur railway station elsewhere in India, so when the local station was built it was named Jaipur Hat station (there was a hat, or market, nearby) to distinguish it from the other Jaipur.
+When the area was carved out of Bogra District in 1984, it took the name Joypurhat District.

 History

 Ancient history

-Joypurhat was an area under the Pala Empire & Sena dynasty for a long period of time.
+Joypurhat was an area under the Pala Empire and Sena dynasty for a long period of time.
 Till 16th and 17th centuries, there was no clear information about Joypurhat's history.
 Previously the local name for Joypurhat was Baghabarihat.
 Later it was called Gopendraganjahat in many archives.

 Once Lalbazar Thana was established by containing the present Joypurhat Sadar Upazila and Panchbibi Upazila.
 The thana was located on the east side of Small Jamuna River named Puranapoil.
 Then Puranapoil Union was known as Karimnagar.
 A post office was established in Lalbazar Thana.
 The sub-registry office was established in Nawabganj.
 There were many Neelkuthi established in this area.
 At that era, Lalbazar Thana was a town.
 Back then it was the only work for the ordinary people of that area.
 From Lalbazar Thana, Small Jamuna River gorge, the whole travel, commerce, and trade were maintained.

-At that period Lalbazar Thana, Khetlal Upazila & Badalgachhi Upazila were under Dinajpur District.
-As Dinajpur District, Rangpur District & Rajshahi District were very large, in 1821, a new district was formed from the three districts and named Bogra District.
+At that period Lalbazar Thana, Khetlal Upazila and Badalgachhi Upazila were under Dinajpur District.
+As Dinajpur District, Rangpur District and Rajshahi District were very large, in 1821, a new district was formed from the three districts and named Bogra District.
 At that time, Bogra District occupied by Adamdighi, Bogra Sadar, Sherpur from Rajshahi District; two upazila from Rangpur District and Khetlal Upazila, Badalgachhi Upazila, Lalbazar Thana from Dinajpur.
 Later, on December 16, 1868, Lalbazar Police Thana was moved to Khasbaguri.
 The local name of Khasbabri was Panchbibi.

-In 1884, from Kolkata District to Jalpaiguri District in British Raj the railway line established.
-Among this railway line, 8 railway station was built in the present Joypurhat District.
-In that time Baghabari was the local name of Joypurhat and Baghabari railway station was the name of Joypurhat railway station.

-After establishing the railway station the people gathered more in the railway area more than in the riverside area of Small Jamuna River.
-People in the surrounding villages of the railway have increased gradually settled.
-Gradually the Khajanapur and Lalbazar Hat goes extinct.
-The name of 'Baghabari railway station' was replaced by the name Joypurhat railway station.
-And from that, the whole area became known to Joypurhat to all.

-Some say that Joypurhat was renamed from the name of Pala Empire King JoyPal who ruled here in his period.